-Course provides hands-on computer accounting projects to be completed on
+Course provides hands-on computer accounting projects to be completed on Quickbooks Software.

-Quickbooks Software.
 The student will set up a basic computerized accounting system for a company and will work with payroll, payables/receivables, and general ledgers.
-Prerequisite or Corequisite: ACCT 211
+Prerequisite: ACCT 210

-ACCT 218 Tax Accounting 4 Credits
+ACCT 218 Income Tax I 4 Credits

 A comprehensive explanation of the Federal tax system and training in the application of the tax principles to specific problems.
-Tax Cut Software is used in preparing tax returns for a variety of tax concepts.
+Computerized software is used in preparing tax returns for a variety of tax concepts.
 The main focus of the course is individual taxes.
 Prerequisite: ACCT 210